 Bachelor of Arts in Chinese: Concentration in Flagship Chinese Language

-- Prior to submitting an application for graduation, candidates for the Bachelor of Arts degree in Chinese must present evidence of having completed a Culminating Experience Project.
-The Culminating Experience Project can be completed through one of three options:
+Before submitting an application for graduation, candidates for the Bachelor of Arts degree in Chinese must present evidence of having completed a Culminating Experience project.
+The Culminating Experience project can be completed through one of three options:

 - Standardized Test: